 How to get to the Pillars Mount Martha

 There was only a very tiny path leading from the road to the edge of the cliffs, and then you had to climb down the face of the rock.
-Scary!
-But it was spectacular, and definitely worth the struggle and the grazes!
+It was actually a little scary, but it was also spectacular and definitely worth the struggle and the grazes!

 The water was beautifully crystal clear, and the thrill seekers jump from the highest possible platforms, plunging into the ocean.
-After jumping you have to climb back up the rock to get out of the ocean.
+After jumping you have to climb back up the rock to get out of the ocean, so make sure you figure out the best place to get out of the ocean so you don’t get stuck once you jump in!

-It is absolutely one of Melbourne’s hidden treasures, with minimal people and plenty of space to yourself to enjoy the day and the endless scenic views.
+Despite the recent fuss made by the locals, The Pillars are absolutely one of Melbourne’s hidden treasures.
+Depending on when you visit you might be lucky enough to share the space with only a few other people, giving you plenty of space to yourself to enjoy the day and the endless scenic views.
 Very impressive Pillars Melbourne.